Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Introduction

 Score matching based causal ordering methods sequentially identify leaf nodes from a causal graph by estimating variance or mean of the Jacobian of the score function after each leaf removal.
 SCORE \cite{rolland2022score} and CaPS \cite{xu2024ordering} use the second-order Stein gradient estimator \cite{li2017gradient}.
 However, kernel-based estimators exhibit cubic computational complexity with respect to the number of samples $N$, and suffer from numerical instability due to the kernel matrix inversion.
 Since the score function must be re-estimated iteratively at every step, the procedure becomes computationally problematic in large-scale causal graphs as causal discovery algorithms require more data samples as the number of nodes $D$ increases.
 Contrary to kernel-based approaches, DiffAN \cite{sanchez2023diffusion} estimates the Jacobian of the score through the Denoising Diffusion Model \cite{ho2020denoising}.
 Instead of retraining the score model, DiffAN approximates residue terms by computing the second-order derivatives of initially trained score model at each ordering step.
 These residual approximations reduce computational burden and allow scalable causal ordering when the number of data points increases, but their performance degrade in high-dimensional settings.

 Fundamentally, to identify leaf nodes via the score information, more reliable derivative estimation of score models is necessary; otherwise errors may accumulate throughout the ordering process, ultimately degrading the causal discovery performance.
+In particular, we focus on improving the approximation of the Hessian diagonal of the log-densities, which is critical for reliable ordering-based causal discovery.
 While modeling the score function via diffusion models is suitable from a generative perspective, injecting noise into the data can destroy the functional information inherent in the original score function.
 To address this challenge, inspired by recent advances in score-based generative modeling in Hilbert spaces \cite{lim2023scorebased, lim2023ddo}, we propose SciNO (\textbf{Sc}ore-\textbf{i}nformed \textbf{N}eural \textbf{O}perator), a functional diffusion model framework which aims to stably approximate the Hessian diagonal of the data distribution by modeling the score function with neural operators \cite{kovachki2023neural, li2021fourier, lim2023scorebased}.
 To stably learn the derivatives of the score function, we introduce two key modifications to the time-conditioned Fourier neural operator architecture used in \cite{lim2023scorebased}.
 First, instead of using positional embeddings \cite{vaswani2023attention}, we incorporate a Learnable Time Encoding (LTE) module that enables the model to jointly learn spatiotemporal derivatives.
 Second, signals in Fourier layers are decomposed into their real and imaginary parts in the spectral domain, allowing more expressive representation of functional information.
 Consequently, SciNO enables stabilizing the estimation of both the score function and its second-order derivatives, thus it significantly improves performances of causal ordering methods, including DiffAN and CaPS, especially in high-dimensional settings.
 Compared to the original DiffAN, SciNO achieves a 42.7\% reduction in order divergence on synthetic datasets and a 31.5\% reduction on real-world datasets.